She’s in Pussy Riot. He’s on the Far Right: How Maria Alyokhina and Dmitry Enteo Fell in Love

 When Alyokhina and fellow Pussy Rioter Nadezhda “Nadya” Tolokonnikova were released from jail in a flurry of media attention, Tolokonnikova was often described as the pretty one.

-But with her intense blue eyes, impish smile, and wicked sense of humor, Alyokhina is bewitching and seductive, even when (or perhaps because) she’s defiant and aloof.
+But with her intense blue eyes, impish smile, and wry sense of humor, Alyokhina is bewitching and seductive, even when (or perhaps because) she’s defiant and aloof.
 It’s hard not to be intimidated by her candor, which can come off as blunt and frosty.
 But she’s mostly warm and is a good listener who’s genuinely interested in what other people have to say.

 After our morning interview was cut short, Alyokhina suggested we chat again later that night (“I’m not a morning person”) over dinner at a Japanese restaurant near her East Village hotel.

 Alyokhina is dressed in all black, as she was that morning, her wavy blond hair tucked under a black beret.
-She is petite and muscular, with a raspy voice and elfin features.
+She is petite and muscular, with a raspy voice and elf-like features.

 During dinner we talk mostly about Burning Doors, which tells the stories of three political prisoners: Alyokhina, who appears as herself; Oleg Sentsov, a Ukrainian filmmaker who is serving a 20-year sentence in Russian prison, and Petr Pavlensky, whose 2015 protest performance—dousing the entrance to FSB headquarters in gasoline and setting it on fire—inspired the play’s title.

-“All of our stories are about artistic resistance, but Oleg’s is hardest to watch because he was tortured during investigation,” Alyokhina tells me in her accented English.
+“All of our stories are about artistic resistance, but Oleg’s is hardest to watch because he was tortured during investigation,” Alyokhina tells me in her heavily-accented English.
 “It’s cruelty theater,” she adds, skeptically examining a few shriveled figs (“What is this?”) inside her seaweed-wrapped rice ball.

-Alyokhina’s story draws on the two years she spent in a Siberian penal colony, including five months in solitary confinement, and addresses the ugly realities of life in Russia’s modern gulag.
+Alyokhina’s story draws on the two years she spent in a Russian penal colony, including five months in solitary confinement, and addresses the brutal realities of life in Russia’s modern gulag.

 For Alyokhina, this included being routinely stripped naked and searched, forced to squat while guards in her all-women prison accused her of hiding something “up there.”
 She was also taunted by a cruel prison doctor during graphic gynecological exams.